feniix/family-gallery/docs/family-gallery-project-plan-v40.md

 1. ✅ User visits site, Clerk shows sign-in UI with OAuth options
 2. ✅ After OAuth flow, user is created in Clerk
-3. ✅ Webhook updates users.json with email and role
+3. ✅ Webhook updates users.json with email and role (guest by default)
-4. ✅ Admin emails are checked against predefined list
+4. ✅ Admin emails are automatically approved and promoted to admin
+5. ✅ Regular users start as guests with zero access, require admin approval
-5. ✅ Session managed by Clerk with middleware protection
+6. ✅ Session managed by Clerk with middleware protection
-6. ✅ Server-side role validation on all API routes
+7. ✅ Server-side role validation on all API routes

 ### ✅ **Upload Process (Implemented)**